-[5/6] Lighting tutorial: A projector for a video
+[5/6] Light tutorial: A projector for a video

-Don't have your own film studio?
-Well, we don't either!
-You don't need a multitude of projectors for a good corporate video.
-Believe us, we've made more than one using a single LED panel.
-Our customer success manager lighting expert, Boris, explains how it's done.
+You don't have a filming studio available?
+Well that's good, neither are we!
+There's no need for a multitude of projectors for a good corporate video.
+You can believe us, we made more than one using a single LED panel.
+Our customer success manager who is an expert in lighting, Boris, explains how to do it.

-As you already know, one light is not enough to illuminate a speaker.
-That's not to say that a single spotlight isn't enough.
-The fact is, you can use other sources in addition to the LED panels we're so fond of.
-We'll teach you how to become a real McGyver!
-Mind you, we're not talking about how to make shorts with a pair of scissors and a pair of jeans, but how to create a beautiful image with a single projector.
+As you already know, to properly light a speaker, one light is not enough.
+However, one projector is not enough.
+The fact is that you can use sources other than LED panels like the ones we love so much.
+We're going to teach you how to be real McGyvers!
+Attention, it is not a question of showing you how to make shorts using a pair of scissors and jeans, but of creating a beautiful image with a single projector.

 The key light

-Let's put it this way: "key light" isn't very nice.
-In the audiovisual world, we prefer to use the Anglo-Saxon term"key light".
-These words are used to designate the main light.
-In short, it's the most obvious light, the one most in front of the speaker.
-Make sure it's not too far in front either.
-It's best to position it so that it highlights one profile more than the other.
+Let's put it this way: “key light” isn't great.
+In the audiovisual world we prefer to use the Anglo-Saxon term of”Key Light“.
+These words are used to refer to the main light.
+In short, it is the most obvious light, the one that is most in front of the interlocutor.
+Be careful that it is not too far in front either.
+It is better to place it in such a way that it highlight one profile more than the other.

-This same keylight is by no means a projector to be bought.
-In fact, it could be a bedside lamp or the sun streaming through the window.
-It's up to you to decide what will be the main light of your image, adapting to the surrounding light conditions.
-This applies mainly to indoor shots, of course.
+That same keylight is by no means a projector to buy.
+In fact, it can be a bedside lamp as it can be the sun coming through the window.
+It is up to you to decide what the main light in your image will be by adapting to the surrounding light conditions.
+This applies mainly to shots in interior of course.

 The layout

-As we said a few lines back, one light is not enough.
-So you need your one and only LED spotlight to come into play when you have your second light source.
-We've already mentioned a few examples, but the window remains themust-have spotlight.
+As we said a few lines ago, One light is not enough.
+So it is necessary that your one and only LED spotlight intervenes when you are in possession of your second light source.
+We mentioned a few examples previously, but the window remains the”Must-Have“auxiliary projector level.

-Boris explains it very well in the video: one source on the left, another on the right, all arranged so that your speaker marks an almost right angle between your two sources.
-The aim is to cover both profiles with light.
-Ideally, his face should be evenly lit at the end.
+Boris says it very well in the video: one source on the left, another on the right, all arranged so that your speaker marks an almost right angle between your two sources.
+The aim is for its two profiles to be covered by light.
+The ideal is that at the end, his face is illuminated homogeneously.

-In the middle of the day, there's a good chance that your LED panel will act as a complementary light to make up for the shadows caused by the sun.
-Don't forget that this tool is adjustable in both intensity and color temperature.
-It would be a real shame not to take advantage of all it has to offer.
+In the middle of the day, there is a chance that your LED panel will serve as a complementary light to make up for the shadows caused by the sun.
+Remember that this tool is adjustable in intensity as well as color temperature.
+It would be a real shame not to take advantage of all the virtues offered by the latter.

-Just one more episode and you'll be ready to light up some of the world's greatest corporate films!
-Not everyone is Vilmos Zsigmond, Christopher Doyle or Boris Rouah, but one thing's for sure: the more you practice, the better your films will be.
-So don't hesitate to send us your best audiovisual essays!
+One more episode and you'll finally be ready to light up the biggest corporate movies!
+Everyone is not called Vilmos Zsigmond, Christopher Doyle or Boris Rouah, but one thing is certain: the more you practice, the more beautiful your movies will be.
+So do not hesitate to send us your most successful audiovisual essays!

 Make transitions with your hands!

-Learn how to shoot the medium shot with Théophile
+Learn to shoot the middle shot with Théophile

 Our latest articles